 Please refer to our mission statement and our partnership principles for a detailed explanation of PaRD and what we strive to achieve.
-For an overview of PaRD's structure, please find out about our members, learn about our partners, and visit our world map.
+For an overview of PaRD's structure, please find out about our members and visit our world map.
 For further information, please visit the news archive, sign up to the quarterly PaRD newsletter, and visit the knowledge center.

-For an overview, please click here to find out about our members, here to get an overview of our partners, and here to visit our world map.
+For an overview, please click here to find out about our members and here to visit our world map.

-Members are governmental and intergovernmental entities active in the field of religion and development and/or humanitarian assistance.
+Members are governmental, intergovernmental entities as well as Faith-Based Organizations (FBO) and Civil Society Organizations (CSO) active in the field of religion and development and/or humanitarian assistance.

 If you are interested in joining PaRD and your agency qualifies to become a member, please contact us.

 PaRD is free to join.
-The key investment of our members and partners is their active participation in our global partnership.
+The key investment of our members is their active participation in our global partnership.